How it begins…

-I usually offer counselling from hired therapy rooms at the Cambria Centre in Aberystwyth town.
+I usually offer counselling on Thursdays from hired therapy rooms at the Cambria Centre in Aberystwyth town.
 You are welcome to attend from further afield, but do bear in mind that counselling sessions are a regular (usually weekly) commitment and that the duration of work can range from 6 weeks to many months.
 I am also open to counselling clients from further afield via online video calls via Zoom or Skype (whichever you are more comfortable with).

 My professional credentials

 I am a Registered Member of the British Association for Counselling & Psychotherapy (BACP), one of the main professional bodies for counsellors in the UK.
 What this means is that I have qualified from a BACP approved counselling course, and completed a certain number of hours studying, seeing clients and in personal therapy.

 This also means that I have regular professional supervision from a trained supervisor to make sure that I am treating my clients safely and effectively.
 So when you enter into a counselling relationship with me, you will be supported not just by me, but by my supervisor, and by our professional bodies.